HELVE/GO_ROGUE_MANUAL/README.md

 - EXPLAINING THE SUFFERING IN ANCIENT TIMES - lack of progress, lack of real solution.
 "Suffering is intimately related to staticity because staticity isn't just frustrating -all source of suffering like famine, pandemics, incoming asteroids, war and slavery hurt people only until we've created a knowledge to prevent them" (or even just a new perspective).
 It was different way of processing ideas, they didn't look for alternatives, simplified, no physical reasons needed to exist to explain something.
 - back in the day used to be a war between good and evil, then it became chaos/entropy vs order in 20th Century.
 "Contemporary take on good and evil is a local battle between sustainability and wastefullness."
 Order vs entropy in this perspective is even bleaker than good vs evil - "the villain is preordained to have the final victory."
 - now it is gravity (collapsing universe) vs dark energy (shredding the universe)
+- in this struggle human is never portrayed accurately - we are always the ones subjugated and hopeless.
+- Jake Abernovsky "Man is not a figure in the landscape, he is the shaper of the landscape" but we are not the rulers of cosmic forces, we the their users. what creates novelty? (why create, why experiment? origin of Helve AVR, a war against staticity)
+- novelty was created with big bang. then at some point it vanished from the universe 12-13 billion years ago
 ---
 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)